Road Haulage Association

-The Road Haulage Association Ltd (RHA) is a private company limited by guarantee dedicated to the interests of the road haulage industry.
-It is the only trade association in the United Kingdom dedicated solely to road haulage.
-As a trade association, the RHA is responsible for campaigning, advice, training, information and business services for its members within the UK haulage industry, including audits, risk assessments and contracts of employment.
+The Road Haulage Association Ltd (RHA) is the UK’s largest dedicated trade association representing HGV, coach and van operators.

+As a trade association, the RHA is responsible for campaigning, advice, training, information and business services and products for its members and others within the commercial goods and passenger sectors, including audits, risk assessments and contracts of employment.

+The RHA has featured in the Sunday Times Best places to work 2024, 2025 and 2026, won a SME Business and Trade Association Award in 2025 and was shortlisted for the Media Campaign of the Year Award in 2026 for its work on its freight crime campaign.

 The RHA head office is located in Peterborough, and other offices are found in Bathgate and Cleckheaton.
-It currently has over 7,000 members who, between them, operate 100,000 commercial vehicles.
+It currently has approximately 8,500 members who, between them, operate around 100,000 commercial vehicles.

 The RHA is also the publisher of the magazine Roadway.

+The RHA supports the independent charity the RHA Benevolent Fund which provides help for people and their families with a connection to the road transport industry when times are tough.

+It has been the holder of the Defence Employer Recognition Scheme (ERS) Silver Award since 2020 which recognises the RHA's ongoing support for the recruitment and employment of veterans, reservists and forces families within the road transport and logistics sector.

+The RHA has been accredited as a "diabetes safe" workplace through the DSO since 2025.

 The current managing director of the RHA is Richard Smith.

 History

 A previous iteration of the RHA existed from 1932 to 1935, and had 9,000 members.
 This was renamed the Associated Road Operators, which went on to merge with the Commercial Motor Users’ Association in 1945 and form what is the Road Haulage Association today.

 In 1948, the RHA published RHD20, a rate schedule for its members, which was followed up in 1960 by the Black Book – The Long Distance Rates Guide.
 This was a publication with around 140,000 recommended rates for hauliers.
 The passing of the Restrictive Trade Practices Act 1974, however, meant that the RHA could no longer make recommendations to members on how rates should be increased to match costs, and the Black Book was discontinued.